hmrc/income-tax-mtd-changelog/README.md

 #### self-assessment-biss-api

-* In production, the following properties are now mandatory in the retrieve a business income source summary endpoint
+* In Production, the following properties are now mandatory in the retrieve a business income source summary endpoint
   response:
     * `total.income`
     * `total.expenses`